prashima/borathon-k8s/README.md

 This is a prototype of kubernetes deployment on vCenter using vSphere Integrated Containers.

-# Installation and running vSphere Container Service (VCS) in vSphere Container Host(VCH) VM
+# Installation of vSphere Container Service (VCS) in vSphere Container Host (VCH)
+There are 2 ways of deploying VCS in VCH -
+* Installing VCS inside VCH VM
+-- VCS runs as a separate service along side VIC engine in the same VM
+* Deploying VCS as a container VM on VIC engine
+-- VCS runs as a container VM outside VCH VM.
+## Installation of VCS in vSphere Container Host(VCH) VM
 * Deploy VCH to a Basic vCenter Server Cluster - https://vmware.github.io/vic-product/assets/files/html/0.8/vic_installation/deploy_vch_vcenter.html
 Here's a sample command to create VCH -